Continual Semi-Supervised Learning through Contrastive Interpolation Consistency: Experiments

-Accuracies are averaged across 5 runs and reported along with standard deviations.
-Additional results expressed in \textit{forgetting} measure~\cite{chaudhry2018riemannian} can be found in Appendix~\ref{app:forg}.

-\textbf{Implementation details.} As discussed in Sec.~\ref{sec:model}, our proposals rely on data augmentation to promote consistency regularization.
-In more detail, we apply random cropping and horizontal flipping (except for Split SVHN); the same choice is applied to competitors to ensure fairness.
-To perform hyperparameters selection (learning rate, batch size, optimization algorithm, and regularization coefficients), we carried out a grid search on top of a validation set (corresponding to the $10\%$ of the training set), as done in~\cite{riemer2018learning,buzzega2020dark,rebuffi2017icarl}.
-To guarantee an equal sample efficiency while evaluating, we fix the batch size and memory minibatch size to $32$ for all models.
+\minispace \textbf{Metrics.}~We report the performance in terms of average final accuracy, as done in~\cite{lopez2017gradient, aljundi2019gradient}.
+Accuracies are averaged across 5 runs (we also report standard deviations). \minispace \textbf{Implementation details.}~As discussed in Sec.~\ref{sec:model}, our proposals rely on data augmentation to promote consistency regularization.
+We apply random cropping and horizontal flipping (except for Split SVHN); the same choice is applied to competitors to ensure fairness.
+To perform hyperparameters selection (learning rate, batch size, optimization algorithm, and regularization coefficients), we perform a grid search on top of a validation set (corresponding to $10\%$ of the training set), as done in~\cite{riemer2018learning,buzzega2020dark,rebuffi2017icarl}.
+For CCIC, we keep the number of augmentations fixed to $3$ and report chosen values for $\lambda$ and $\mu$ in Tab.~\ref{tab:hp}.
+To guarantee fairness, we fix the batch size and memory minibatch size to $32$ for all models.
 We train on each task for $10$ epochs on SVHN, for $50$ on CIFAR-10, and $30$ on CIFAR-100.
-All methods use SGD as an optimizer with the only exception of CCIC, which employs Adam [22].
+All methods use SGD as an optimizer with the only exception of CCIC, which employs Adam.